The Best Laptop for College in 2019: Could It Be a Tablet?

 The best laptop for college will be the one that meets your needs and fits your budget.
 First and foremost, you'll want to make sure you choose a device that satisfies your college's requirements, so definitely do your research.
 Some tablets can be full laptop replacements; other tablets function well as portable supplements to laptops that stay in your dorm room.
 Depending on your needs (and your budget), you have a variety of options.
 The following devices are ranked from most expensive to least expensive.

-With a speedy Core i7 processor, a 13.3-inch full-HD display, and an impressive 10 hours of battery life, the Spectre x360 is a solid choice.
-(You can opt for the 4K display with stylus support, but your battery life will be cut almost in half.)
-This machine comes with 16GB of RAM, a 512GB SSD, and both USB-A and USB-C ports (which also support Thunderbolt 3), though there is no SD card slot.
+With a speedy Core i7 processor, a 13.3-inch full-HD display, and up to 12.75 hours of battery life, the Spectre x360 is a solid choice among devices that convert from laptop to tablet modes.
+Unlike many other stylus-enabled models, this one comes with the pen.
+It also comes with 8GB of RAM, a 512GB SSD, and two USB-C ports (which also support Thunderbolt 3), though there is no SD card slot.

 This 14-inch laptop offers a full-HD screen and highly responsive keyboard, and it comes with a Core i5 processor, 8GB of RAM, and a 256GB solid-state drive.
 Designed to withstand extreme temperatures, shocks, and vibrations, this machine is very durable.
 It also comes with multiple USB-A ports, a HDMI port, an SD card reader, and a Thunderbolt 3 port, so you can connect to universal chargers and docking stations.
 The removable extended battery allows it to go over 17 hours without recharging.

 This ultraportable laptop features a 13-inch full-HD screen.
-Backed by a Core i5 processor, the XPS 13 includes 8GB of RAM and a 256GB SSD.
-It offers numerous ports (including two USB-A ports and an SD card slot as well as a USB-C port with Thunderbolt 3 support) and can go more than 13 hours on a single battery charge.
-The webcam is in a slightly awkward place below the screen on the left side, but that's likely not a deal-breaker.
+Backed by a Core i5 processor, the XPS 13 includes 8GB of RAM and a 128GB SSD.
+It offers numerous ports (including two USB-C ports with Thunderbolt 3 support as well as an SD card slot) and can go more than 15 hours on a single battery charge.
+Plus, as of 2019, the webcam has finally been moved to a more useful place at the top of the display.

 Featuring a quad-core i7 processor, 15.6-inch 4K screen, and NVIDIA graphics chip, the Inspiron 7559 is a laptop that has enough muscle to handle anything from games to video editing.
 It's not super portable—at 5.6 pounds, you won't want to be dragging it around too much—but it has decent performance.
 Dell also made it easy to access the hard drive and add more RAM, so you could upgrade its capabilities.